iepathos/mermaid-sonar/docs/rules.md

 **How to fix**:

 1. **Use abbreviations**: `Auth Service` instead of `Authentication and Authorization Service`
-2. **Move details to docs**: Keep diagrams high-level, details in documentation
+2. **Move details to mkdocs**: Keep diagrams high-level, details in documentation
 3. **Break into multiple nodes**: Split complex steps into smaller nodes
 4. **Use concise phrasing**: `Validate Input` instead of `Validate and sanitize all user input data`